flutter/website/src/docs/development/tools/devtools/performance.md

 ## CPU Profiler
 Start recording a CPU profile by clicking Record.
 When you are done recording, click Stop.
-At this point, CPU profiling data will be pulled from the VM and displayed in the profiler views (Call Tree, Bottom Up, and Flame Chart).
+At this point, CPU profiling data is pulled from the VM and displayed in the profiler views (Call Tree, Bottom Up, and Flame Chart).

 ### Flame chart